Drago Pilsel: Political activity

 Drago Pilsel abandoned nationalism and right-wing ideology during his time with the Franciscan order in Argentina.
 He described his journalist work as championing "Christian humanism, human rights culture, and anti-fascism".
 He was a friend and admirer of Vlado Gotovac, a famous Croatian poet and social-liberal politician during the 1990s.
 Pilsel helped run the 1997 presidential campaign of Vlado Gotovac, where Gotovac finished 3rd.

 In 2009, he joined the presidential campaign of Ivo Josipović.
 After winning the 2009-10 elections, Pilsel joined the presidential office and became head of the analytics department.
 In March 2010, he resigned for reasons unknown but it is regarded that the true reason was his column in a local newspaper where he used extreme profanity.
 Pilsel denies that this was the reason.

 During the Croatian parliamentary election, 2011, Pilsel ran the campaign for the independent candidate Ivan Grubišić.
 Grubišić won a seat in the parliament.

 In 2021, Croatian and Bosnian media published that some of the Pilsel's positive commentaries on Bosnian politician Željko Komšić, were in fact paid for by Komšić himself.
-Pilsel subsequently admit having an undisclosed "analytical project" with Komšić charging 1000 EUR monthly for his services, denying that he was doing a PR disguised as journalistic commentaries.
+Pilsel subsequently admitted having an undisclosed "analytical project" with Komšić charging 1000 EUR monthly for his services, denying that he was doing a PR disguised as journalistic commentaries.